Task-Dependent Evaluation of LLM Output Homogenization: A Taxonomy-Guided Framework: Additional Experiment Details

 \subsection{Evaluation Datasets}

-We sample 300 total prompts from the following datasets to use in evaluation of output homogenization.
+We sample 344 usable prompts (350 sampled, 6 excluded; see §\ref{apx:taxonomy_judge}) from the following datasets for our evaluation of output homogenization.
 These datasets were chosen to achieve coverage across our task taxonomy (c.f.
 Table~\ref{tab:eval_data}).
 For random sampling, we first shuffle the dataset using a random seed of 38, then select the required number of prompts in order from the shuffled dataset.

-\begin{itemize} \item \textbf{Community Alignment}~(\cite{zhang2025cultivating}): A diverse human preference dataset containing user-generated prompts.
+\begin{itemize} \item \textbf{Community Alignment}~\citep{zhang2025cultivating}: A diverse human preference dataset containing user-generated prompts.
 We use 50 randomly-sampled prompts from the subset of user-generated first-turn prompts in English.
 Users were instructed to ``ask, request, or talk to the model about something important to you or that represents your values.
-This could be related to work, religion, family, relationships, politics, or culture.'' \item \textbf{MATH-500}~(\cite{lightman2023let}): A subset of the MATH dataset~\cite{hendrycks2021measuring}.
-We use 10 randomly-sampled prompts from each of the 5 difficulty levels. \item \textbf{NoveltyBench}~(\cite{zhang2025noveltybench}): A dataset of creative tasks where multiple distinct and high-quality outputs are expected.
-We use their entire curated dataset of 100 prompts. \item \textbf{SimpleQA}~(\cite{wei2024simpleQA}): A dataset of short, fact-seeking queries across diverse topics.
+This could be related to work, religion, family, relationships, politics, or culture.'' \item \textbf{MacGyver}~\citep{tian2024macgyver}: A dataset of creative problem-solving tasks.
+We use 50 randomly-sampled prompts from the subset of ``solvable'' problems that require ``unconventional'' solutions. \item \textbf{MATH-500}~\citep{lightman2023let}: A subset of the MATH dataset~\citep{hendrycks2021measuring}.
+We use 10 randomly-sampled prompts from each of the 5 difficulty levels. \item \textbf{NoveltyBench}~\citep{zhang2025noveltybench}: A dataset of creative tasks where multiple distinct and high-quality outputs are expected.
+We use their entire curated dataset of 100 prompts. \item \textbf{SimpleQA}~\citep{wei2024simpleQA}: A dataset of short, fact-seeking queries across diverse topics.
 The prompts were created to be challenging for frontier models (e.g. GPT-4o accuracy $<40\%$).
-We use 50 randomly-sampled prompts. \item \textbf{WildBench}~(\cite{linwildbench}): A subset of the WildChat dataset~\cite{zhaowildchat}.
+We use 50 randomly-sampled prompts. \item \textbf{WildBench}~\citep{linwildbench}: A subset of the WildChat dataset~\citep{zhaowildchat}.
 WildChat is a corpus of 1 million user-ChatGPT conversations.
 WildBench is a filtered subset of WildChat such that tasks are diverse and challenging for models.
 We use 50 randomly-sampled prompts from the WildBench-V2. \end{itemize}

+We separately evaluate 100 prompts from the \textsc{Infinity-Chat} benchmark~\citep{jiang2025artificial} since it was released concurrently with our work.
+These prompts are also sourced from WildChat and mostly correspond to open-ended tasks.
+See Appendix~\ref{apx:infinity-chat-details} for more details.